-• Prioritized list of financially constrained improvements: The BRTB, in cooperation with state and local agencies and transit operators, have developed a prioritized and financially reasonable TIP.
-Projects included in the 2020-2023 TIP have been cooperatively determined by members of the BRTB.
+• Prioritized list of financially constrained improvements: The BRTB, in cooperation with state and local agencies and transit operators, have developed a prioritized and fiscally constrained TIP.
+Fiscal constraint means that the funds programmed in the 2021-2024 TIP are reasonably expected to be available over the timeframe covered by the TIP.
+Projects included in the 2021-2024 TIP have been cooperatively determined by members of the BRTB.
 The project selection process considered air quality implications and regional mobility enhancement prior to inclusion in the final TIP document.